elixir-ecto/ecto/guides/howtos/Schemaless queries.md

 # Use the ID to trigger updates
 post = from p in "posts", where: [id: ^id]

-# Update the title for all matchihg posts
+# Update the title for all matching posts
 {1, _} =
   MyApp.Repo.update_all post, set: [title: "new title"]